 The image below shows our typical client size and the virtual CFO services they generally require at their size.

 While a very large company will likely benefit from an in-house CFO because of the complexity of the job, there are reasons beyond scale to consider outsourcing your CFO function.
 Because a virtual CFO works with multiple clients and with a team of collaborators, you get the benefit of diverse experience.
 In business, there's rarely a problem that's never been seen before; a virtual CFO has probably encountered your very same challenges and engaged in a range of solutions.
 If they've never seen it before, someone on their team certainly has.
-In addition, when you engage a CFO with specific experience in your industry, you get insight into best practices that will help you elevate your business to the next level.
+In addition, when you engage a fractional CFO with specific experience in your industry, you get insight into best practices that will help you elevate your business to the next level.

 I hope this blog post helps you better understand what a virtual CFO role is, and which type of financial professional might be right for your business.
 If you want to learn more about our virtual CFO services, download our free VCFO guide or don’t hesitate to reach out for a free virtual CFO consultation.